Z-Alos/youtube-video-dowloader/README.md

 # Yankit Extension
 This is just a browser extension built for [Yankit](https://github.com/Z-Alos/yankit) to make youtube video downloading flow smooth like butter 🧈
-So make sure you have installed and running before using this extension else it won't wurk..
+So make sure you have installed and run the app before using this extension else it won't wurk..
 Once installed it will automatically start and run in background after boot...

 ---

 ## 🚀 Installation
 You can just clone the repo if you are familiar to git...Obviously!!!
-But if wanna go all vanillar, here you go:
+But if wanna go all vanilla, here you go:
 - #### Click on the Green Looking Code Button on the Page
 ![Screenshot](./screenshots/ext1.png)
 - #### Click on the Download Zip Button